MotoFanRu/P2K-ELF-SDK/doc/ReadMe.md

 Documentation
 =============

-TODO: Put here some docs from P2kElfs repository.
+TODO: Put here some PDF docs about M-CORE and ARM programming from P2kElfs repository.